GMPavanLab/dynsight/docs/source/sample_entropy.rst

         return sequences

-With this function, we are ready for performing Onion ad different ∆t.
+With this function, we are ready to perform Onion at different ∆t.

 .. code-block:: python